 Duck season currently lasts for 60 days.
 During those 60 days, Megabucks will stay booked.
 There are repeat regulars who have standing reservations each year.
 There are newcomers.
-Hunters have come from as far away as Scotland, Canada and all over the United States.
+Hunters have come from as far away as Scotland, Canada, Jamaica, South Africa and Mexico and all over the United States.
 There is no typical duck hunter.
 They come from every walk of life, come in a variety of age groups and nationalities.
 The only thing they all have in common is their desire to enjoy a successful hunt.
 Johnny Wink does his dead-level best to ensure that goal is reached.

 As a result of years of dedication , coming to Megabucks is the epitome of an ideal duck hunting experience.
-Not only do hunters leave with their limit of ducks and geese, they generally go home with a promise to return the following year.
+Hunters generally go home with a promise to return the following year.
 Johnny offers an array of amenities not found in most duck camps.
 No hardship hunt here, the lodging is similar to “roughing it at the Hilton.”

 “I encourage hunters to bring their dogs,” said Johnny.
 There are covered kennels at both lodges.
 Duck hunters know a good duck dog is worth its weight in gold.
-Johnny has three superb resident hunting dogs: A yellow lab named Hollywood, a chocolate named Lucy and a golden named Stonely.
+Johnny has two superb resident hunting dogs: A golden retriever named Huck and Black Lab Duke.